 Failure to Request Necessary Tests or Failure to Perform Proper Follow-up Care

 While these are the most common areas of medical malpractice, our firm has worked with clients and victims of all sorts of unusual situations.
 We are ready to meet with you to discuss your experience and concerns, and will be able to guide you through the best action for your particular case.
 If you do have a legitimate medical malpractice we will work for your best interest whether it is negotiating a settlement or taking your case to trial.

 In Florida, there is a certain amount of time within which you can bring a lawsuit, and that is called the statute of limitations.
 That time period is defined as two years from when you knew, or should have known, that malpractice has occurred, but no longer than four years from when the event actually occurred.
 If you do not act within the statute of limitations you will not be able to pursue your case.
 So if you have concerns about medical care received and the outcome, and feel you or a loved one has been a victim, don’t hesitate too long!
 Working with In Law We Trust Divorce and Family Lawyers will help ensure that your claim will be brought forth in a timely manner.

 Call 813-415-3510 Today For a Free Consultation

-In Law We Trust, P.A. has the experience, resources, and expertise to see that those responsible for your injury will be held accountable and that you receive compensation for what has happened.
+In Law We Trust Divorce and Family Lawyers has the experience, resources, and expertise to see that those responsible for your injury will be held accountable and that you receive compensation for what has happened.
 We are the Tampa medical malpractice firm that has the experience to navigate this very complicated area of the law.
 Call us today to discuss pursuing the justice you deserve.